Bob Rafelson: Collaborations with Jack Nicholson

 The New York Times critic Manohla Dargis has highlighted Rafelson and Schneider for founding "the groovy 1960s company Raybert (later known as BBS Productions) — and gave us Easy Rider, Five Easy Pieces, The Last Picture Show and Hearts and Minds, and lamenting the absence of such risk-taking companies today."

 Five Easy Pieces was written by Rafelson and Carole Eastman (under the alias Adrien Joyce) and starred Nicholson, Karen Black, and Susan Anspach.
 Nicholson plays Bobby Dupea, a gifted classical piano player who works on an oil rig in California and spends most of his time drinking beer and bowling with his put-upon girlfriend Rayette (Black).
 Bobby is constantly dissatisfied and a non-conformist, stating: "I move around a lot.
 Not because I'm looking for anything really, but to get away from things that go bad if I stay."
 Bobby learns from his sister that his father has had a stroke and decides to travel back to his family home in the San Juan Islands in Washington state.
 He and Rayette go on a road trip to Washington, picking up two hippie hitch-hikers along the way and in the film's most notorious highlight, Bobby unsuccessfully battles with a waitress in a diner for an omelet with wheat toast.
 The scene ends with a violent sweeping of Bobby's arm clearing the table.
 "Do you see this sign!?" he blurts.
-True, it is derivative of Brando's close to precise action in A Streetcar named Desire but Bobby may have been channeling, as a trope, someone's behavior he'd seen in the movies.
+True, it is derivative of Brando's nearly identical action in A Streetcar named Desire but Bobby may have been channeling, as a trope, someone's behavior he'd seen in the movies.
 (To cool a possible dim view of Rafelson's suggested plagiarism, in 1996 in Blood and Wine a cinematic debriefing occurs where Nicholson accompanied by Michael Caine, in seeking a clear table for them both in a cafeteria, effects it by picking up a tray containing used utensils from one table and drops it to the floor in nonchalant simplicity.)
 Rafelson described Bobby as "a guy who is out of touch with his emotions."

 The film was a financial hit, earning $18 million at the box office, was widely admired by the critics, and was nominated for four Academy Awards: Best Picture, Best Actor (Nicholson), Best Supporting Actress (Black) and Best Original Screenplay.
 As a producer and co-writer of the film, Rafelson was nominated for two Oscars.
 It also received the New York Film Critics Award for Best Director and for Best Film of 1970.
 Film critic David Robinson called Rafelson "a new director who uses film with the subtlety of a novelist, but without losing any of the concentration and economy potential in the cinema's unique mixture of image and sound."